-What Does P0171 Mean For Your Ford?
+What Does Code P0171 Mean for Your Ford?

-- Check Engine Light is on
+- Check Engine Light is on or flashing

 - Lack of power from the engine